aselstyne/CISC-121/README.md

 # CISC-121
-All the assignments I completed in CISC-121 (Intro to Computer Science I) course at Queen's University in Fall 2021.
+All the assignments I completed in CISC-121 (Intro to Computer Science I) at Queen's University in Fall 2021.

 # About CISC-121